 Take home point: is quinoa paleo?

-The simple answer is no, quinoa is not paleo since it is a pseudo-grain, can be very hard on the GI tract and contains a number of anti-nutrients.
+The simple answer is no, quinoa is not paleo since it is a pseudo-grain, can be hard on the GI tract and contains a number of anti-nutrients.

 Should you eat quinoa?

-However if you find that quinoa leads to stomach upset or any other symptoms that is a good sign that it is not right for you.
+However if you find that quinoa leads to stomach upset or any other unwanted symptoms, that is a good sign that it is not right for you.
 I personally can't tolerate quinoa, so even though it is considered a "healthy food" I know it's not right for me.
 Again, I am not here to tell you what is best for you.
 You will have to make that decision for yourself.

 Depending on what diet you are following you should be aware that besides not being allowed on the paleo diet, quinoa is also not allowed on a number of other diets including keto, Whole30, SCD, AIP or GAPS.
 Quinoa can also make the symptoms of SIBO worse, so if you are dealing with SIBO I also recommend avoiding quinoa.

-Other posts you will like:
+Other information you will want to read:

 Leave a Reply